StanfordSNR/connection-splitting/README.md

 DELAYS = [1, 20, 40, 60, 80, 100]
 BWS = [10]
 ```

-Delete or move the `~/connection-splitting/data` directory so the notebooks
-don't rely on the cached data.
-If a notebook cell states that data is missing
-without running the emulation, change the `execute=False` argument to `True`.
-Note that TCP BBRv2 and TCP BBRv3 require that you are on the correct Linux
-kernel!

 Each heatmap takes up to a few hours to collect with one trial.
 You can
 interrupt the process, change `execute=True` to `False`, and execute the cell